stephengold/Maud/README.md

  + advance/delay keyframe(s)
  + better support for physics controls/objects
  + smoother camera motion
- + tools for Lights/Materials/Meshes
+ + tools for Lights/Materials/Meshes/MPOs
  + select bone mappings that don't correspond to the loaded models
  + export a model to [OBJ][] format
  + export an animation to [BVH][#bvh] format
  + import models from [glTF][] files
  + localization
- + more scene-view options for platform/sky
+ + more scene-view options for platform/shadows/sky
  + concatenate animations
  + tool tips
  + mirror an animation/pose
- + remember settings and tool positions from the previous invocation of Maud
- + confirm before overwriting a file
+ + joint-angle limits for models

 <a name="conventions">